zeneli/startuporganizer/README.md

   - blog posts and startup

 ### Relationships
+1) External news articles may thus only point to a single startup business, but any of our startup businesses may have multiple articles written about it.
+2) We allow for Startups to be categorized by Tag objects.
+A Tag object may categorize many Startup objects, and Startups may be categorized by many Tag objects.
+3) Blog Posts may be about multiple Startups, just as Startups may be written about multiple times.
+4) Posts may also be categorized by multiple Tags, just as Tags may be used multiple times o categorize different Posts.

 - one-to-many, News Link to Startup: A news link may belong to only one startup, but a startup may have multiple news links.